-3) Define the purpose of the survey in the start
+3. Define the Purpose of the Survey in the Beginning

 Maintain a transparency with your respondents by letting them know the purpose of your survey in the beginning itself.
 This encourages them to fill up the survey with utmost honesty and clarity.
 Also, the purpose of your survey conduct must be well thought of beforehand in order to avoid receiving feedbacks that lead you nowhere.

-4) Create survey from the point of view of your respondents
+4. Create Survey from the point of view of your Customers

 Use the tone that your respondent’s want to hear and address them in that tone during the whole survey.
 Respect the respondent's time and try to wrap up the survey quickly.
 Make sure your survey does not exceed 10 questions.

-Kiss and tell.
-By this we mean that apply the kiss rule while designing your surveys that says- Keep It Short and Simple (also, Keep it Simple, Stupid).
+Always try to keep your surveys as short as you can and make them simple to understand and answer.
 Shorter your surveys, lesser the chances of survey opt-out.
 Also, keep your surveys simple that avoids using jargons and don’t overload your surveys with the unnecessary dichotomous type of questions.